Planning application advice and fees

 - Undertake site visits, if required, within 10 working days of confirmation that all the necessary information has been received

-- Provide advice on the need for Building Regulation approval and other related matters, where appropriate, including advice on Conservation Area Consents and listed buildings
+- Provide advice on the need for Building Regulation approval and other related matters, where appropriate, including advice on Conservation Areas and listed buildings

 - Direct the applicant to other agencies or organisations that may have an interest in the proposal, such as the Highways Authority